tomjoht/documentation-theme-jekyll/doc_excluding_files.md

 ---
 {% include linkrefs.html %}

-By default, all files in your project are included in your output.
+By default, all files in your project are included in your output (regardless of whether they're listed in the sidebar_doc.yml file or not).
 To exclude files, note them in the `exclude` section in the configuration file.
 Here's a sample:

 ```

 exclude:
-  - "Gemfile"
-  - "Gemfile.lock"
-  - drafts
-  - _site/documentation-theme-jekyll
+  - doc_writers_*
   - bower_components
+  - Gemfile
 ```

 If you have different outputs for your site, you'll want to customize the exclude sections in your various configuration files.